-Supplemental Boswellia reduced symptoms of osteoarthritis compared to placebo in a randomized, clinical trial.
-It also increased range of motion and walking distance in these patients with arthritis.
+Supplemental Boswellia reduced symptoms of osteoarthritis compared to a placebo in a randomized, clinical trial.
+It also increased the range of motion and walking distance in these patients with arthritis.

 In a clinical study, frankincense improved both pain threshold and pain tolerance.

 2. Asthma Relief

 Asthma medications often leave patients with remaining symptoms.
 A great add-on treatment may include frankincense.
 This is because Frankincense is one of the very few substances on the planet that can reduce 5-LOX inflammation.
 5-LOX is an enzyme that drives inflammation in many tissues.
 With asthma, 5-LOX levels are elevated.